 Valentina Gosetti, Ph.D. student

-Valentina Gosetti is Ph.D. student at the University of Glasgow’s School of Psychology and Neuroscience.
-Her research interest lie in how dynamic face signals of social messages map onto theoretically distinct psychological processes (e.g., categorical versus dimensional perception).
-She is also interested in how group membership (gender, culture, and race) affects social face perception.
-Previously, she graduated with a B.Sc.
+Valentina Gosetti is a Ph.D. student at the University of Glasgow’s School of Psychology and Neuroscience.
+Her research focuses on understanding whether, when, and how the dimensions of face shape, complexion and movements interact to shape and nuance social perception.
+She is also interested in how social group membership (e.g., gender, culture, race) affects social face perception.
+She previously graduated with a B.Sc.
 (Hons) in Psychology (First Class) from the University of the West of Scotland and an M.Sc. in Research Methods of Psychological Science (Distinction) from the University of Glasgow.

 Shaul Ashkenazi, Ph.D. student